All Episodes

 I can dispel all of that with common sense.

-But they can't rely on that.
+But they can't rely on that, the scientists who oppose it.

-But they are routinely denied permission to testify at government committees like Senate and House Committee hearings on this stuff.
+And so they've embarked, and some have done great work in doing so, but they are routinely denied permission to testify at government committees, like Senate and House committee hearings on this stuff.

-But I fully understand how ever people do.
+But I fully understand however people do.

 All it takes is a 105-degree day in July.

-And the normal man is getting hotter.
+And the normal man's getting hotter.

 This is a natural thing.